Five weeks of lockdown. Year-long losses. Adivasi villages in MP show why Centre must step up relief

 Why was distribution taking so long, given that it was more than a month since both the central and state orders had been passed?
 “Mostly because of transportation problems,” Lavania said.

-Despite the delay in the additional foodgrains reaching rations shops, the villages in Pahadgarh had escaped hunger by a stroke of good luck: on February 28, Madhya Pradesh had announced it would distribute three months of regular food rations sold at subsidised prices in March itself.
+Despite the delay in the additional foodgrains reaching rations shops, the villages in Pahadgarh had escaped hunger by a stroke of good fortune: on February 28, Madhya Pradesh had announced it would distribute three months of regular food rations sold at subsidised prices in March itself.
 This had nothing to do with the coronavirus epidemic.
 It was done to empty out warehouses ahead of the rabi harvest season when the government buys newly harvested wheat from farmers and needs space to store it.

 As a result, when the lockdown began, most of the state’s rural population had buffer food stocks to fall back on.
 Under the food security law, 80% of the state’s rural population as per 2011 census is eligible for food rations.